supercoderz/hydbusroutes/README.md

 hydbusroutes
 ============

-scrapy project to get all the bus routes in hyderabad
+A simple project to get all the bus routes in Hyderabad and demonstrate how we can build a rudimentary route planner